 The Importance of Routines for Seniors

 Retirement should be when seniors enjoy a slower pace of life and finally find time to do the things they enjoy.
 However, that doesn’t mean a routine must go out the window.
+Prioritizing some healthy habits every day can regulate mood and maintain physical fitness.
+Three significant categories of daily habit include:

 Senior routines don’t have to be rigid and can even change daily.
 However, having some sense of routine creates stability and can even be comforting to many seniors.